To become a registered Childminder in Monmouthshire, please read the following information:

 2) The IHC & PCP Childminding Course

 After you have complete the brief check list and agreement and received your certificate, you will need to complete an online home based childcare course (IHC) and Preparing for Childminder Practice (PCP) before you can become a childminder.
 You will need to complete this course regardless of any other childcare qualifications you may have.

 The IHC & PCP training course can be completed in your own time.
 It may take several weeks or as long as a year depending on your pace.
-PACEY occasionally run a IHC & PCP class you can attend with part online, this will cost £390 plus VAT.
 The online course currently costs £360 plus VAT.
-Contact PACEY for details of when and where face to face courses will be running.

 To register for the full IHC course, please contact PACEY on 02920 351407 or firstname.lastname@example.org.
 You will receive log in details via email and instructions for completing the course.
 Read about the course for Childminders here.
 You can also read all the requirements in the National Minimum Standard for Childcare Provision document below.

-Monmouthshire Early Years may be able to reimburse you part of the cost of the IHC course upon registration.
+Monmouthshire Early Years may be able to reimburse you for part or all of the cost of the IHC course upon registration.
 Please keep any receipts.

 3) Become a First Aider

 To become a childminder, it is a requirement to have a first aid certificate.
 You are required to source your own first aid training course.
 First Aid Training course details can be found here.
 All first aid training costs will need to be met by yourself.

 4) Food Safety and Safeguarding